 No, this is not a top-secret, zero fat meal, but rather a description of foods that will make your thyroid happy.

-Good news, for those who have looked into a variety of reasons for their weight fluctuations, and still came up empty minded.
+This is good news, for those who have looked into a variety of reasons for their weight fluctuations, and still came up empty minded.

 Mopani Pharmacy’s Responsible Pharmacist Ewaldt Janse van Rensburg, and Pharmacist Intern Sarené Brits from our Steiltes store, offered their expertise on all things thyroid.